 My Take: Couple-to-Couple League is one of the original NFP methods.
 SymptoPro is newer, but still has over 35 years of experience.
 Both have classes in-person or online.
 Please take an actual class instead of reading a book if deciding to use Sympto-thermal if you want the best results.
-I am a lover of reading and self-education, but Natural Family Planning isn't usually an area where people are comfortable reading a book and "figuring it out."
+I am a lover of reading and self-education, but fertility can be finicky and having an expert walk with you is essential.
 Even as a scientific-minded perfectionist, I learned so much from the conversations with my instructor that you can't get from a book.

 Sperm need mucus to survive, making mucus the hallmark of Fertility Awareness Methods.
 Everything from Sympto-thermal to the most modern hormone-testing methods recommend that women check their mucus.

 Popular Methods: Billings (UE: 97%, ME: 98.6% In China UE: 99.5%, ME: 100%), Creighton (UE: 96.8%, ME: 99.5%) and FEMM (effectiveness not available).